 New England Pinto Horse Association (NEPtHA) is dedicated to the promotion of the Pinto Horse Breed.
 NEPtHA is a Charter of the Pinto Horse Association of America, and upholds the standards they have set forth for the breed.
-Annually, we hold four shows, all of which are held at Falls Creek Farm in Oneco, CT.
+We are holding 3 show this year.
+Two are at Three County Fair Grounds, North Hampton, MA and one is hosted by New England Paint Horse at Skowhegan Fairgrounds, Skowhegan, ME.

 About the Pinto Horse